o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--rochester-institute-of-technology/index.md

 ---

-# What's special about Master in Human Computer Interaction (HCI) - Rochester Institute of Technology
+# What's special about Master of Human Computer Interaction (HCI) - Rochester Institute of Technology

 ## Co-op [🔗](https://www.rit.edu/cooperative-education)
 There’s a classic conundrum that recent college graduates have to untangle: Employers want candidates who have work experience.
 But how do you get experience without a job?